AyushiSinha/cisstICP/README.md

     > set `cisstICP_LIB` to the path to `/cisstICP/cisstICP_build/Release/cisstICP.lib` <br />
     > set `cisstICP_LIB_INCLUDE` to the path to `cisstICP/cisstICP` <br />
     > configure again and Generate
- - Build matlabICP library in Visual Studio
+ - Build matlabICP library in Visual Studio <br />
     > open the `matlabICP_build/matlabICP.sln` file in Visual Studio, set the build options to 'Release' and 'x64', and build the solution.
  - Add to Matlab
     > extract the `/cisstICP/dependencies/MatlabDependencies/mtimesx.zip` and add it to your Matlab path. <br />